How do I apply for college?

-To be admitted to a two-year college, four-year collge or university, you will need a high school diploma.
-If you did not go to high school, or if you left before graduating, you can get a high school equivalency diploma instead.
-This shows you have enough education to go to college.
+To be admitted to a two-year college, four-year college, or university, you will need a high school diploma.
+If you did not graduate from high school, you can get a high school equivalency diploma instead.
+This is a long test about all the different topics taught in school.
+If you pass, it shows you have enough education to go to college.

-Community colleges are primarily two-year public schools that focus on career skills.
+Community colleges focus on career skills.
 Students who graduate from community colleges often receive certificates or associate degrees.
-Community colleges can help students gain important skills to begin careers offering a living wage (this means any jobs that pay enough money for people to live without needing to work two different jobs or get help from the government).
+Associates degrees take around two years of study.
+Community colleges can help students gain important skills to begin careers offering a living wage.
+This means any jobs that pay enough money for people.
+Living wage also means you would not need two jobs or help from the government.
 Some community colleges have programs to help students transfer to four-year colleges.
-Community colleges are typically cheaper than four-year colleges.

 College and university